3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: The symmetric 3HDM

-In this case the $\Phi_1$ plays the role of the SM Higgs doublet, the other two doublets couple to gauge bosons through quartic couplings.
-Therefore we require $v \approx 247$ GeV.
+In this case the $\Phi_1$ plays the role of the SM Higgs doublet, while the other two doublets remain VEV-less and couple to gauge bosons only through quartic couplings even after the Electroweak Symmetry Breaking (EWSB).
+Therefore we identify $v$ with the SM VEV, $v \approx 247$ GeV.
 The CP-even Higgs mass matrix takes the form